MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/chroot-environment-linux.md

 ### Using the same LVM image

 > [!NOTE]
-> It is possible that you need to deploy the rescue VM using the same LVM image, if that's the case you would need to get around that by modifying some aspects of the rescue VM LVM.
+> It is possible that you need to deploy the rescue VM using the same `LVM` image, if that's the case you would need to get around that by modifying some aspects of the rescue VM with `LVM`.

 The following commands are to be executed on the recovery/rescue VM, temporarily create for the recovery operation.